 Steel framed doors open the rooms onto the central hall, with exposed brickwork to the dining room flank wall.

-The high skirtings and large architraves and cornices have been restored, and the contemporary panelling and concrete flooring sits very well with its Victorian counterparts.
+The high skirtings, large architraves and cornices have been restored, and the contemporary panelling and concrete flooring sits very well with its Victorian counterparts.

 The redesigned spaces are both beautiful and functional, while satisfying planning requirements.
 Internally, the colours follow a strong, almost monochrome palette, punctuated here and there by warm dusky pinks and the warmth of marble, oak and brass pops throughout.